-Arena Stage launches the American Voices New Play Institute with a \$1.1 million grant from The Andrew W. Mellon Foundation, hosting five inaugural resident playwrights-Amy Freed, Katori Hall, Lisa Kron, Charles Randolph-Wright and Karen Zacarf as-over several years and providing them with resources and benefits to write and develop new or unfinished plays.
+Arena Stage launches the American Voices New Play Institute with a \$1.1 million grant from The Andrew W. Mellon Foundation, hosting five inaugural resident playwrights-Amy Freed, Katori Hall, Lisa Kron, Charles Randolph-Wright, and Karen Zacarías-over several years and providing them with resources and benefits to write and develop new or unfinished plays.
+In 2012, the documentation and dissemination activities moved to Emerson College's Office of the Arts and ArtsEmerson, and was instrumental in launching HowlRound Theatre Commons."

-October 23, 2010: Arena Stage at the Mead Center for American Theater opens to the public, positioning Arena Stage as a national center dedicated to the production, presentation, development and study of American Theater.
+2010 On October 23, Arena Stage at the Mead Center for American Theater opens to the public, positioning Arena Stage as a national center dedicated to the production, presentation, development, and study of American Theater.
 For the first time in the company's history all artistic and administrative departments are united under one roof.

-Oklahoma!, directed by Molly Smith, opens as the first production in the Mead Center for American Theater and goes on to become the highest grossing production in Arena Stage history, a record previously held by Duke Ellington's Sophisticated Ladies during the 2009/10 season.
+Oklahoma!, directed by Molly Smith, opens as the first production in the Mead Center for American Theater and goes on to become the highest grossing production in Arena Stage history, a record previously held by Duke Ellington's Sophisticated Ladies during the 2009/10 Season.